prisma/prisma1/docs/1.0/04-Reference/02-CLI/03-Database-Service/06-graphcool-logs.md

 ---
 alias: aenael2eek
-description: Delete an existing target from the cluster its deployed to
+description: Prints the access logs of your Graphcool service.
 ---

 # `graphcool logs`